Flow Equivalence of G-SFTs: Background

 \section{Background}

-In this section we give a minimalistic review of background we need for the work of this paper, assuming some familiarity with the subject.
+This section provides a bare-bones review of the background material, assuming some familiarity with the subject.
 For basic background on shifts of finite type, see \cite{bpk:sd,dlbm:isdc}.
 For a detailed presentation with proofs of the basic theory of $G$-SFTs and $G$-flow equivalence for finite $G$, see \cite{BSullivan}.
 The basic ideas of skew product constructions are of fundamental importance in various branches of dynamics; the exposition in \cite{BSullivan} is tailored to our topic and also includes facts specific to it.
 See \cite{BoSc2} for further developments, and a correction \cite[Appendix A]{BoSc2} to \cite{BSullivan}.